≪ Go to our review of Rain Jackets - Men's

 Bottom line: Lightest and most packable jacket in our review with excellent mobility and a sweet hood

-This contender is the lightest and easily the most packable of all the models we tested, making it ideal for moving light and fast or to carry around as a just-in-case layer for protection against unsettled weather.
-We found our Top Picks and Editors' Choice the Outdoor Research Foray, REI Rhyolite, and Arc'teryx Beta SL all performed better during blowing rain storms; all three offered better breathability, but none packed down nearly as small and were all twice the weight of the Helium.
+This contender is the lightest and easily the most packable of all the models we tested, making it ideal for moving light and fast, or to carry around as a just-in-case layer for protection against unsettled weather.
+We found our Top Picks and Editors' Choice winners, the Outdoor Research Foray, REI Rhyolite, and Arc'teryx Beta SL, all performed better during blowing rainstorms; all three offered better breathability, but none packed down nearly as small and were all twice the weight of the Helium.

 Our Analysis and Hands-on Test Results

 An extremely lightweight and exceptionally compressible shell, the Helium II is ideal for those looking to pack a rain protection layer that takes up as little weight and space as possible.
 Two reflective patches make this a great jacket for cool weather running and biking.

 This jacket did a solid job of keeping us dry, and we thought the hood design was among the best in the review.
 Like the Best Buy award winning Marmot PreCip, the elastic cinches extend up to the temple and not across the brow.
 The unique part of the Helium's design is that there are no cord locks at the side of the hood.
 A third elastic cord that tightens on the back of the hood also cinches the two on the side of the face.
 With the large, stiffened brim, these features work perfectly together.

 The DWR treatment applied to the Pertex Shield+ fabric held up pretty well during our field and side-by-side testing.
 The one shortcoming with the Helium II's storm worthiness is the wrist/cuff design.
 Because this jacket only offers elastic on the wrist side and no means to tighten it, water can run down your forearms when reaching overhead into rainy weather.